ekosutrisno/bataknese-dictionary-astro/README.md

 # Bataknese App BETA

-You can see the BETA preview [Here](https://batakneseapp.vercel.app/)
+This app clone from [Vue App Version](https://batakneseapps.vercel.app/), You can see the BETA preview [Astro App Version](https://batakneseapps.vercel.app/).

 ## Image Preview